faisalmemon/ios-crash-dump-analysis-book/markdown/CrashReport.md

 ### Extracting System Diagnostic Information
 When understanding the environment that gave rise to your crash, you may need to install Mobile Device Management Profiles (to switch on certain debugging subsystems), or create virtual network interfaces (for network sniffing).
 Apple have a great web page covering each scenario.  @apple-sysdiag

-The basic idea is that you install a profile which alters your device to produce more logging, then you reproduce the crash (or get the customer to do that).
+On iOS, the basic idea is that you install a profile which alters your device to produce more logging, then you reproduce the crash (or get the customer to do that).
 Then you press a special key sequence on the device (for example, both volume buttons and the side button).
 The system vibrates briefly to indicate it is running a program, `sysdiagnose` which extracts many log files.
 Then you use iTunes to sync your device to retrieve the resultant `sysdiagnose_date_name.tar.gz` file.
 Inside this archive file are many system and subsystem logs, and you can see when crashes occur and the context that gave rise to them.

+An equivalent approach is available on macOS as well.

-## Guided tour of a crash report
+## Guided tour of an iOS Crash Report

-Here we go through each section of the crash report and explain the fields. @tn2151
+Here we go through each section of an iOS crash report and explain the fields. @tn2151

 ### Crash Report Header Section